-With restrictions lockdown at home, I am eager to learn how to cook Malaysian in my home.
-I am still learning from my father; whose hometown is in Kuala Lumpur (KL) where the famous KL Hokkien Mee is.
+I am glad to learn how to cook Malaysian noodle in my home.
+I learn from my father; whose hometown is in Kuala Lumpur (KL) where the famous KL Hokkien Mee is.
 I have to say that I do miss all the hawkers food in Malaysia.

 Every time when my parents and I went back to KL.
 My cousin brother will pick us up and straight headed to the famous KL Hokkien Mee coffee shop.
 He will order 3 big plates for us to eat.
 I really really mean big plate.
 We will starve all that delicious noodles.
 Slurping in the tasty glossy dark sauce with noodles.
 The sauce are all over my lips even up to my cheeks.

 Google: “Hokkien Mee are a type of noodle made from wheat flour and egg yolks, characterised by round yellow strands that are soft and chewy when fresh or crispy and firm when dried”.